 Join the Patient Participation Group (PPG) Network

-The Network have Co-Produced a toolkit aiming to support more PPG's to become patient led, this year they will be working within the newly forming clusters to ensure patient voice is heard.
+The Network is keen to meet with newly formed patient groups and also those which are currently led by practice staff but want to move into patient leadership.
+During 2018, the Network had guest speakers from the Lead School Governor, Cluster Business Leads and training on using social media to increase patient participation.
+The Network have co-produced a toolkit aiming to support more PPG's to become patient led, this year they will be working within the newly forming clusters to ensure patient voice is heard.

 Get social with us!